-Dress code: This applies to all ORT students as well.
+The following dress code applies to all ORT students and all students attending Hilger sponsored events, activities, or field trips.
 Follow the three finger rule: Tank tops need to be three fingers wide over the shoulder, and skirts must be no higher than three fingers from the top of the knee.
 Shorts need to be modest.
 (Nike wind shorts are appropriate if they are long enough to be modest.)
 Leggings can be worn, but long shirts/tunics or skirts must be worn over the leggings so the backside is completely covered.
 No excessively gothic apparel, no short shorts/skirts, no tight or low-cut shirts, no spaghetti strap tanks, no inappropriate advertisement.

 It is the student’s/parent’s responsibility to visit the class website for information and homework assignments that were missed due to sickness, family trips, mission trips, inclement weather, etc. If your child is going to be absent, or you know they will be absent in the upcoming future, please contact your child’s teacher in a timely manner.

 While cell phones are allowed at HHL, students are expected to have their phone put away and out of sight when they come to class or study hall.
 In other words, they need to put their phones away BEFORE they enter the classroom.
 Students may only use their cell phone during a break between classes.
 If a student has an emergency and NEEDS to get in touch with a parent during a class, the student should ask for permission and explain the situation, so they can step out and use the phone.
 Last, if a student has their phone out or is caught using their cell phone during class, the teacher will take it away until the class is over.